Randy Perry: Career

 Beginning in 1992, Perry played junior hockey for the WHL's Lethbridge Hurricanes.
 After two relatively quiet years, he had a breakout year during the 1993–94 season, registering 56 points in 69 games.
-Perry would remain with the team the following season, as the Hurricanes made the playoffs.
-Perry began the 1996–97 season with the Hurricanes as an over-age player, however, after 6 games with the team he was traded to the Seattle Thunderbirds, where he would have a successful year, tallying 46 points in 60 games, and being named as a First Team WHL All-Star.
-The Thunderbirds would go on to have an extended play-off run, before being swept by the Hurricanes in the WHL Championship Final.
+Perry remained with the team the following season, as the Hurricanes made the playoffs.
+Perry began the 1996–97 season with the Hurricanes as an over-age player, however, after 6 games with the team he was traded to the Seattle Thunderbirds, where he had a successful year, tallying 46 points in 60 games, and being named as a First Team WHL All-Star.
+The Thunderbirds went on to have an extended play-off run, before being swept by the Hurricanes in the WHL Championship Final.